arthurcornelio88/dataops_pipeline/README.md

 - `fetch_api_data` — fetches real-time payments every minute
 - `predict_payments` — runs fraud prediction batch jobs
 - `monitor_fraud` — monitors predictions and triggers alerts

+For a detailed explanation of each DAG and its role in the workflow, see [docs/dags](docs/dags.md).

 ---